Masculinizing Chin Augmentation & Reshaping - FTM Facial Gender Confirmation Surgery

-How does Chin Augmentation work within the context of Facial Masculinization Surgery?
+How does Chin Augmentation work within the context of FTM Facial Masculinization?

 Are chin implants used to masculinize the face?